orbit-love/orbit-model/README.md

 ## Reach

-Reach is a measure of a community member’s influence, and takes into account a member's reputation and sphere of influence.
+Reach is a measure of a community member’s sphere of influence and takes into account their reputation, credibility, and degree of connectedness.

 > "Avery is one of our highest-reach community members.
 They're constantly engaging with folks on twitter and they run a blog with thousands of visitors per month.
 They're also a senior engineer at a well-respected agency."